cloudx-labs/posts/posts/martinfernandezcx/performance-testing.md

 ### 200 responses and threads

 ![Results 2](./assets/ART00-Performance/07-200AndThreads.png)
-Here you see two things: how the constant throughput worked and what's the variance of 200 responses we had.
+Here, you'll notice two key points: the performance under constant throughput and the variance in 200 responses.
 If you add to this the following image:

 ### Errors and threads